 During her acceptance speech, Yolanda Adams urged everyone to “use their talents wisely” because young kids at home watching want to be like them.
 That was probably one of the best statements of the night.

 My only complaint about the show was the censorship fails.
-There were times when a whole verse was censored, but somehow still managed to miss the actual “bad” words.
+There were times as and when a whole verse was censored, but somehow still managed to miss the actual “bad” words.

 Peep a few tweets about the show: